Youngcius/monodromy/README.md

 ---

-A helpful transpiler subroutin implemented as a Qiskit `AnalysisPass` named MonodromyDepth located in [monodromy/depthPass.py](monodromy/depthPass.py), designed to determine the depth (or cost) of a quantum circuit without the need for explicit decomposition.
+A helpful transpiler subroutine implemented as a Qiskit `AnalysisPass` named MonodromyDepth located in [monodromy/depthPass.py](monodromy/depthPass.py), designed to determine the depth (or cost) of a quantum circuit without the need for explicit decomposition.

 The implemented procedure, given a set of basis gates, performs the following steps: